Serebryanka (Moscow Oblast)

 The Serebryanka (Серебрянка) is a river in Moscow Oblast, Russia, a tributary of the Ucha.
 It flows through Pushkinsky District.

 The river starts in the village of Stepankovo and ends in Pushkino city, where it is confined by a levee near its mouth.
 There is a boat station on the river that holds rowing competitions.
 The total length of the river is 13 km.

+The Serebryanka is fed mainly by snow.
+It freezes in mid-November and thaws in mid-April.